 To use the API Gateway console to enable an API key without usage plans, follow these instructions:

 Sign in to the API Gateway console at https://console.aws.amazon.com/apigateway.

-Choose the GET method under a resource of your choosing.
+Choose a method under a resource of your choosing.

 Choose the Method Request box

 If API Key Required is set to false, choose the pencil icon next to it.
-From the drop-down menu list, choose true.
-Finally, choose the check-mark icon to save the setting.
+Choose true from the drop-down list and then choose the check-mark icon to save the setting.

 For Name, type a name for the API key entry.

-(Optional) For Description, type a description for the API key entry.
+Optionally, type a description for the API key in the Description text box.

-For API Stage Association, for Select API, choose the name of the API from the Select API drop-down list.
+Under API Stage Association, choose the name of the API from the Select API drop-down list.